almogsc/RTL_Modules/Frequency Divider/README.md

 This module has an asynchronous reset.

 ## Functionality
-The module's output changes signal with a period two times larger than it's input clock.
+The module's output changes signal with a period two times larger than it's input clock, i.e. a frequency divided by two.
 The reset is essential for initial loading to the output.

 ## Interface